viniciuswohnrath/viniciuswohnrath.github.io/_pages/research.md

 ### Indigenous Education and Political Formation

-Research on indigenous teacher formation, critical pedagogy, and political socialization in rural and indigenous communities in Mexico, based on ethnographic fieldwork in Cherán K’eri.
+Research on indigenous teacher formation, critical pedagogy, and political socialization in indigenous communities in Mexico, based on ethnographic fieldwork in Cherán K’eri.
 Funding: Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI)

 ### Religion, Politics, and Public Space